AnselmoMaduela/bootstrap4fundamentals/README.md

-# Bootstrap Fundamentals
+# Bootstrap 4 Fundamentals

-This is a result for following along the boostrap fundamental course from Linkedin Learning Platform, this is a "personal" project but you can use it to perhaps correct you error while following  Ray's course.
-Enjoy
+This is a result for following along the boostrap fundamental course from Linkedin Learning Platform, this is a "personal" project but you can use it to perhaps correct you error while following  Ray's course. **Enjoy**

 ## Getting Started